Have You Been Assessed A Return Preparer Penalty?

 There are a number of penalties which may be asserted from this investigation.
 The penalties can range from aiding and abetting the understatement of tax liability to failure of the preparer to comply with due diligence requirements.
 If you have been selected for investigation then it is critical that you retain an experienced tax attorney to handle this sensitive matter.

-Robert T. Leonard, Esq., CPA, has successfully represented numerous tax return preparers.
-He is often called upon to represent tax professionals (whether attorneys, CPAs or enrolled agents) in their own tax disputes.
+Robert T. Leonard, Esq., CPA (inactive), has successfully represented numerous tax return preparers.
+He is often called upon to represent tax professionals (whether attorneys, CPAs (inactive) or enrolled agents) in their own tax disputes.

 How Do I Contact Your Firm To Learn More?

-Call us at 818-224-7935 or toll free at 888-408-9486 to schedule a free, confidential attorney consultation.
-During your consultation, you will meet directly with lawyer and CPA Rob Leonard, who will provide you with customized advice based on your specific circumstances.
+Call us at 818-485-2115 to schedule a free, confidential attorney consultation.
+During your consultation, you will meet directly with lawyer and CPA (inactive) Rob Leonard, who will provide you with customized advice based on your specific circumstances.
 We represent clients located in Woodland Hills, Los Angeles and the San Fernando Valley, as well as in other parts of California and throughout the nation.